Brand

 - Toyota 7

-Akebono Rear Brake Pad A-659K for Toyota
+Akebono Rear Brake Pad AN-807K

-Akebono Front Brake Pad AN-640K for Toyota RAV-4
+Akebono Front Brake Pad AN-618WK

 Akebono Front Brake Pad AN-668WK